A formation mechanism for "Wrong Way" Radio Relics: Discussion

 \subsection{CIZA J2242.8+5301}

 In the case of the counter shock to the sausage relic in \textsc{CIZA J2242.8+5301} the reason for the strong variations of synchrotron spectral index is still under debate \citep[see discussion in][]{DiGennaro2018}.
-In the context of our merger scenario these variations can be understood as follows: As the outwards traveling shock ($S_1$) collides with the bow-shock of the infalling substructre ($M_3$) and is deformed, the resulting shock surface ($S_3$) shows strong variations in sonic Mach number.
-Wherever the sonic Mach number is $\mathcal{M}_s < 2$ our DSA model allows no CR (re-)acceleration and the pre-existing population is simultaniously cooling due to synchrotron and IC losses and being adiabatically compressed by the subcritical shock.
+In the context of our merger scenario these variations can be understood as follows: As the outwards traveling shock ($S_1$) collides with the bow-shock of the in-falling substructure ($M_3$) and is deformed, the resulting shock surface ($S_3$) shows strong variations in sonic Mach number.
+Wherever the sonic Mach number is $\mathcal{M}_s < 2$ our DSA model allows no CR (re-) acceleration and the pre-existing population is simultaneously cooling due to synchrotron and IC losses and being adiabatically compressed by the sub-critical shock.
 This leads to a continuously steepening synchrotron spectrum, while the adiabatic compression leads to an increase in synchrotron surface brightness.
-In regions of the shock surface where $\mathcal{M}_s > 2$ there is ongoing (re-)acceleration of CR electrons, which lead to a flatter spectrum than for the cooled population.
-This superposition of cooling- and acceleration dominated areas on the shock surface leads to a strong variation of synchrotron spectral index.
+In regions of the shock surface where $\mathcal{M}_s > 2$ there is ongoing (re-) acceleration of CR electrons, which lead to a flatter spectrum than for the cooled population.
+This superposition of cooling- and acceleration dominated areas on the shock surface leads to a strong variation of synchrotron spectral index, as can be seen in the bottom row of Fig.~\ref{fig:relic}.